ubahjjohnson/CardioVascular-Risk-Determination/README.md

 ## Future Directions

-\* Potential areas for further research and improvement.
-\* Ideas for expanding the project, such as:
     * Exploring other machine learning models.
     * Incorporating additional data sources.
     * Developing a user-friendly application for risk assessment.